 In addition, the layout and size of the stand-up shower may remain the same or change.
 The plumbing and valve systems may remain the same types, or they may change.
 This makes for a wide range of costs.

-If you currently have a prefab shower and replace it with another prefab, expect to have tear-out costs of around $200.
+If you currently have a prefab unit and replace it with another prefab, expect to have tear-out costs of around $200.
 There is also a new installation, which can cost $800 at the low end and $4,500 at the high end, for a total range of $1,000 to $4,700.

 If you have a prefab and are moving to tile, expect tear-out costs to be the same, but the new installation will be closer to $8,000 with the framing, backerboard and tile installation, and a new pan.

 If you currently have a tile shower, tear out costs start at $500.
 This can go higher if the tile is old.
 Mud jobs can still be found in many older bathrooms, and they can take a lot of work to remove, bringing the tear-out costs to $1,000.
-Assuming that you replace the shower with a similar size and material, your total shower replacement costs are between $8,500 and $9,000 on average.
+Assuming that you replace the shower with a similar size and material, your total replacement costs are between $8,500 and $9,000 on average.

 If you have a bathtub that you want to replace with a shower stall, many variables influence the total cost.
 Bathtubs come in many materials, including acrylic, fiberglass, steel, and iron.
 Metal tubs can be heavy and difficult to remove.
 Tubs can also have a tile surround or be one piece with walls of the same material.